twopointone/appleauth/README.md

 ### Code of Conduct

 In order to foster a kind, inclusive, and harassment-free community, we have a code of conduct, which can be found [here](CODE_OF_CONDUCT.md).
-We ask you to treat everyone as a smart human programmer that shares an interest in Python and Apple Pass Generator with you.
+We ask you to treat everyone as a smart human programmer that shares an interest in Python and Apple Auth with you.